Mohammed-Refat-0/Patient_Record_Portal/README.md

 # Patient Record Portal

 ## Description
-Patient Record Portal is a comprehensive and secure platform built using the MERN stack, designed to manage patient records efficiently. to add, update, and view patient information, ensuring seamless and accurate record-keeping.
+Patient Record Portal is a comprehensive and secure platform built using the MERN stack, designed to manage patient records efficiently, ensuring seamless, secure and accurate record-keeping.

 ## video demo
 [video link](https://youtu.be/hoNgFzCD0U8)